Leopold-Klotz/cs399-robot_programming/README.txt

     Import functions to use hand tracking in game specific scenario.
 Files:
 - hand_tracking.py: Hand detector class from Computer Vision Zone using mediapipe model.
 - finger_tracking.py: Adjustments to better apply the tracking.

+to connect to the robot over ssh must use x11 forwarding. use the command:
+- ssh -X robot@<addr>